 Get weather data using the Weather API

-This is Matsuyama from the System Development Department.
+This is Matsuyama from the Systems Development Department.

-By the way, the Japan Meteorological Agency also distributes weather data for free, but
+Incidentally, the Japan Meteorological Agency also distributes weather data for free, but

-(although it did distribute past weather data)
+(They did distribute past weather data.)

 Requirements

-① Uses Rakuten Rapid API's Open Weather Map.
+① Uses Rakuten Rapid API's Open Weather Map

-④ Displays latitude, longitude, city name, and weather icon on the screen.
+④ Displays latitude, longitude, city name, and weather icon on the screen

-* Created with Unity 2019.4.11f1.
+*Created with Unity 2019.4.11f1

 Rakuten Rapid API